ilovecheesebuthatejava/ReconWorm/README.md

-# ReconWorm
+## Overview

-Made by Tom <3 ,
+ReconWorm is a CLI-based reconnaissance tool designed to automate the process of asset discovery, service enumeration, and vulnerability scanning.

-ReconWorm is a lightweight reconnaissance automation script designed to streamline the early stages of web application and asset discovery.
-It helps security researchers quickly organise and run common recon tasks while keeping results structured and easy to review.
+It integrates multiple industry-standard tools into a structured pipeline to produce organised and actionable reconnaissance data.

 ## Features
 - Automates common reconnaissance workflows